 Winter Trails: Walking, Snowshoeing, and Cross Country Skiing

 You can enjoy snowshoeing and cross country skiing at Centennial Park; equipment for both adults and children is available to rent.
-Rentals are available from 4pm to 7pm on Tuesdays and Thursdays, and from 10am until 5pm on Saturdays and Sundays.
+Rentals are available from noon until 5pm on Tuesdays and Thursdays, and from 11am until 5pm on Saturdays and Sundays.
 The cost for ski rentals are $10 per adult, $5 for children; the snow shoe rentals are all $5.

-You can also rent snow shoe equipment for adults and children at Mapleton Park (as of January 8) on Sundays, from noon to 5pm.
+You can also rent snow shoe equipment for adults and children at Mapleton Park on Sundays from noon to 5pm.

 There is a 680m long trail that leaves the parking lot of Moncton’s Irishtown Nature Park and loops back that is available for snowshoeing.